-5.1.1 When enrolling, prospective students should follow the enrolment procedure.

-5.1.2 Students may enrol for one or more programmes, a preparatory or bridging programme and/or individual programme components.

-5.1.3 When enrolling at the University, students shall enter into an agreement whereby they are required to choose between a diploma contract, an examination contract and/or a credit contract.
+- 5.1.1 When enrolling, prospective students should follow the enrolment procedure. - 5.1.2 Students may enrol for one or more programmes, a preparatory or bridging programme and/or individual programme components. - 5.1.3 When enrolling at the University, students shall enter into an agreement whereby they are required to choose between a diploma contract, an examination contract and/or a credit contract.
 The study programme of the academic year is part and parcel of the agreement.
-The fees due are payable upon entering into the agreement.

-5.1.4 The Board of Management shall determine the form of the contract.

-5.1.5 Students may only take exams for programme components for which they are registered in the Student Information System (SisA).

-5.1.6 Every year, before 1 December, the Board of Management shall set the study fees for the following academic year.
+The fees due are payable upon entering into the agreement. - 5.1.4 The Board of Management shall determine the form of the contract. - 5.1.5 Students may only take exams for programme components for which they are registered in the Student Information System (SisA). - 5.1.6 Every year, before 1 December, the Board of Management shall set the study fees for the following academic year. - 5.1.7 For the following programmes the participation in the transinstitutional mandatory positioning test is an additional admission requirement: the Bachelor of Engineering Technology, Bachelor of Bioscience Engineering, Bachelor of Physics, Bachelor of Mathematics, Bachelor of Pharmaceutical Sciences, Bachelor of Biomedical Sciences.

+Students who do not pass the mandatory positioning test participate in mandatory live or online remediation activities before 30 November of the same calendar year.
+For a student who does not participate in the mandatory remediation activities, the use of deliberation marks may be denied at the pre-deliberation on the initial package and an additional binding condition can be imposed, unless the student passes for the complete initial package.

+A transinstitutional regulation for the mandatory positioning test determines the exam arrangements, the fixed caesura and the consequences with regard to mandatory remediation, the appeals possibilities, the grounds for exceptions regarding participation and the arrangements for reasonable adjustments for students with a functional impairment.
+The institution can still require that students who are exempt from taking a mandatory positioning test in accordance with the transinstitutional regulation, take part in the remediation activities.

+The faculty appoints a faculty body that determines the format and the contents of the remediation, that follows up on the participation in the remediation and that imposes binding conditions if necessary.

+5.1.8 For the Bachelor of Medicine and the Bachelor of Veterinary Medicine a favourable ranking for the respective entrance exam medical doctor and the entrance exam veterinarian is an additional admission requirement.
+Both entrance exams are organised at Flemish level by a transinstitutional exam committee.